cleverSheep/AnimeKing2/README.md

 </p>

 <p align="center">
-Anime King is an anime trivia game based on modern Android application tech-stacks and MVVM architecture.<br>
+Anime King is an anime trivia game based on modern Android application tech-stacks and the MVVM architecture.<br>
 </p>
 </br>